prajwalan/storm-weather-station/README.md

 The TupleGenerator class in *com.weather.publisher* package generates dummy temperature readings and publishes to the Kafka topic for testing purpose.

 #### Disclaimer
 This code is here solely for demo purpose and is not meant to be used directly in any kind of production.
-It demonstrates concepts such as queueing, real time message processing and analytics and NoSQL database design.
-But the code itself may not be optimized.
+The code itself may not be optimized.